Understanding Base 8 and its Conversion to Base 10

 Understanding Base 8 (Octal)

 Octal, or Base 8, is a positional numeral system with a base of eight.
 It's less commonly used in everyday life compared to Base 10 but holds significant importance in computer science.
-This is because 8 is a power of 2 (2³ = 8), making it easier to represent binary data (Base 2) in a more compact form.
+Which means this is because 8 is a power of 2 (2³ = 8), making it easier to represent binary data (Base 2) in a more compact form.
 Each digit in an octal number represents a multiple of a power of 8.
-Let's examine the number 123₈ (the subscript ₈ indicates Base 8):

 - 1 x 8² (64)